dchaudhari7177/Textutils/README.md

-### Feature: Estimated Reading Time

-The Textutils application now includes a feature that estimates the time needed to read the entered paragraph based on average adult reading speed.

-#### Implementation Details

-1. **Calculation Formula**: The estimated reading time is calculated using the formula:
-   \[ \text{Reading Time (in minutes)} = \frac{\text{Number of words}}{\text{Words per minute (WPM)}} \]

-   Where:
-   - **Number of words**: Count of words in the entered text.
-   - **Words per minute (WPM)**: Typical average reading speed for adults.
-A common value is around 200 WPM.

-2. **Display**: The estimated reading time is displayed alongside the text statistics in the application.

-#### Usage

-- After entering or pasting text into the textarea, observe the estimated reading time displayed below the text statistics.

-### Updated README

-Below is the updated README file including the new Estimated Reading Time feature:

----

 # Textutils

 Textutils is a simple React.js application that allows users to manipulate text entered into a textarea.
 It provides functionality to convert text to uppercase, lowercase, and to clear the textarea.
 Additionally, the application displays the number of words, characters, a live preview of the text, and estimates the reading time for the entered paragraph.